TransitionSolver/TransitionSolver/README.md

 	python3 -m examples.command_line_interface toy output/Toy/Toy_BP5 0.1040047755 250 3.5 0.2

+# Computing gravitational waves
+TransitionSolver also comes woth a module for computing the GW spectrum.
+The GW spectra are computed from fit formulae as described in [arXiv:2309.05474](https://arxiv.org/abs/2309.05474) and [arXiv:2306.17239](https://arxiv.org/abs/2306.17239).
+To use the GW spectrum for a point after Transition has already been run using one of the options above please do

+      python3 -m gws.gw_analyser

+PA: TODO change code to take arguements for model and TSOutputFolder and GWsOutputFolder and to choose between using scanGWsWithParam and scanGWs

 # Defining a model
 Unfortunately, defining a model currently requires double effort: it must be defined in `TransitionSolver` and `PhaseTracer`.
 In `PhaseTracer`, the model should extend either `Potential` or `OneLoopPotential`.
 In `TransitionSolver`, the model should extend `AnalysablePotential`, which in turn extends `CosmoTransitions`' `generic_potential`.
 See `ToyModel.hpp` in `PhaseTracer/EffectivePotential/include/models` and `toy_model.py` in `TransitionSolver` for a simple example model.
+In future versions it should be possible to only enter one potential and use PhaseTracer to compute the bounce action.

 # Global events
 Simply import `util.events.NotifyHandler` into a script to enable a global event handler.
 Some classes query `NotifyHandler` to see if any actions should be taken when an event occurs.
 For example, `ActionSampler` (found in `transition_analysis.py`) queries `NotifyHandler` when an instance of `ActionSampler` is created, and passes a reference of the instance to the `NotifyHandler` for handling.
 One could register the on_create event with `NotifyHandler` by calling